robertthiesmeier/cross_site_imputation/README.md

 ```

+### Single study imputation adjusted pooled estimate
-### Approach :four: Federated analysis using all studies and recovering the missing variable C.
+Approach :four: Federated analysis using all studies and recovering the missing variable C.

 The next two approaches consider all studies and applying cross-site imputation to recover the variables with missing information at sites where values are missing.
 In this approach, we consider a randomly selected study that has complete information on C (one out of the three studies) and fir the imputation model in that study.
 The imputation regression coefficients are then exported to text files that can be easily shared with other studies.